tumblr/TMTumblrSDK/README.md

 * [Authentication](#authentication) (both three-legged OAuth and xAuth)
 * [A full API client](#api-client)
-* [Inter-app communication support](#inter-app-communication) (if the user has the Tumblr iOS app installed)
+* [Inter-app communication](#inter-app-communication) (if the user has the Tumblr iOS app installed)
-* A UIActivity stub (for displaying a Tumblr button in a standard UIActivityViewController)
+* [A UIActivity stub](https://github.com/tumblr/tumblr-ios-sdk/blob/master/TMTumblrSDK/TMTumblrActivity.h) (for displaying a Tumblr button in a UIActivityViewController)

 Additional questions can be answered on our [discussion group](https://groups.google.com/group/tumblr-api/).
 Please use the Tumblr API [responsibly](http://www.tumblr.com/docs/en/api_agreement) and [let us know](mailto:api@tumblr.com) what you think.

-If you have any feature requests, please let me know by creating an issue or submitting a pull request.
+If you have any feature requests, please let us know by creating an issue or submitting a pull request.

 ## Getting started